Kurt Vile played Babylon on Tuesday night, with the Holy Cobras opening for him. I had a chance to ask Kurt a few questions, this is how it went:

 DC: Then do you think you become more honest when you are performing?

 Kurt: No it's not more honest.
-It's honest in recording too, it's just captured ther
+It's honest in recording too, it's just captured there.
+They're both their own thing.

 DC: Totally.
 Tell me about some of your musical influences?